The BMJ’s Impact Factor is 20.7 (ISI Web of Science, 2017).

-* Please note that ICMJE says: " Some trials assign health care providers, rather than patients, to intervention and comparison/control groups.
+* Please note that ICMJE says: " Some trials assign healthcare providers, rather than patients, to intervention and comparison/control groups.
 If the purpose of the trial is to examine the effect of the provider intervention on the health outcomes of the providers’ patients, then investigators should register the trial.
 If the purpose is to examine the effect only on the providers (for example, provider knowledge or attitudes), then registration is not necessary."

-The BMJ's criteria for a suitable public trial registry are: free to access, searchable, and identifies trials with a unique number; registration is free or has minimal cost; registered information is validated; registered entry includes details to identify the trial and investigator and includes the status of the trial; and the research question, methodology, intervention, funding, and sponsorship must all be disclosed at registration.
+The BMJ's criteria for a suitable public trial registry are: it is free to access, searchable, and identifies trials with a unique number; registration is free or has minimal cost; registered information is validated; registered entry includes details to identify the trial and investigator and includes the status of the trial; and the research question, methodology, intervention, funding, and sponsorship must all be disclosed at registration.

 The BMJ does not consider posting of protocols and results in clinical trial registries to be prior publication.

-The ethical and scientific arguments for trial registration were defined in the Ottawa Statement (2005):
+The ethical and scientific arguments for trial registration were defined in the Ottawa Statement, 2005:

 There are no fixed rules about the registration of studies or about the use and provision of study protocols, other than for clinical trials.
-However, the BMJ actively supports the registration of protocols and results in publicly accessible registries for all types of study involving human participants, particularly observational studies.
+However, The BMJ actively supports the registration of protocols and results in publicly accessible registries for all types of study involving human participants, particularly observational studies.

 Observational studies, such as cohort and case-control studies, are an important form of medical research but they are vulnerable to bias and selective reporting.
 When an observational study is submitted to the BMJ we will ask authors for:

 We appreciate that many new ideas arise from unexpected findings in observational research, and we aim to apply the above policy in a flexible manner.
 Hence we will not necessarily reject an observational study just because it did not have a prespecified hypothesis, but if it did not we will want the exploratory nature of its research question, and its design, to be fully reported.
-However the BMJ gives highest priority to studies that provide strong support for inferences applicable to clinical practice and we think the case against data driven observational studies is particularly compelling under these circumstances.
+However The BMJ gives highest priority to studies that provide strong support for inferences applicable to clinical practice, and we think the case against data driven observational studies is particularly compelling under these circumstances.

 We welcome submission of any drug or device trial that asks an original research question that will sufficiently aid doctors' decisions.

 “Relevant data” encompasses all anonymised data on individual patients on which the analysis, results, and conclusions reported in the paper are based.
-As for “reasonable request,” the BMJ is not in a position to adjudicate, but we will expect requesters to submit a protocol for their re-analysis to the authors and to commit to making their results public.
-We will encourage those requesting data to send a rapid response to bmj.com describing what they are looking for.
+As for “reasonable request,” The BMJ is not in a position to adjudicate, but we will expect requesters to submit a protocol for their re-analysis to the authors and to commit to making their results public.
+We will encourage those requesting data to send a rapid response to thebmj.com, describing what they are looking for.
 If the request is refused we will ask the authors of the paper to explain why.

 In addition, we will give greater priority to a drug or device trial if it:

-If you are submitting an original article reporting an industry-sponsored clinical trial, postmarketing study, or other observational study please follow the guidelines on Good Publication Practice (GPP2) and on properly reporting the role of professional medical writers.
+If you are submitting an original article reporting an industry sponsored clinical trial, postmarketing study, or other observational study please follow the guidelines on good publication practice (GPP2) and on properly reporting the role of professional medical writers.
 Another resource, the Authors' Submission Toolkit: A practical guide to getting your research published summarises general tips and best practices to increase awareness of journals' editorial requirements, how to choose the right journal, submission processes, publication ethics, peer review, and effective communication with editors - much of which has traditionally been seen as mysterious to authors.

 Why share data?
 We are keen to maximise the usefulness and usage of data and promote transparency, and to satisfy the requirements of the many research funders that encourage or even mandate data sharing.
-We understand that many authors wish to guard data until they have published all their papers, and we know that data sharing is hard to do.
-But we hope that authors will, increasingly, set the data free, perhaps after a set period of personal use.

 Consent is particularly important because participants may be identifiable in a dataset - even an "anonymised" one that does not contain names or addresses.
 The combination of three or more indirect identifiers such as age, sex, and an unusual clinical detail may be enough for at least the participant, or another interested party, to recognise themselves.